onedayatatime/spiritsoulbody/docs/holy-spirit.md

 > for the Holy Spirit will teach you at that time what you should say." - **Luke 12:12**
 > In my former book, Theophilus, I wrote about all that Jesus began to do and to teach until the day he was taken up to heaven, after giving instructions through the Holy Spirit to the apostles he had chosen. - **Acts 1:1,2**
 > ...
 The Holy Spirit spoke the truth to your ancestors when he said through Isaiah the prophet: - **Acts 28:25**
+> Therefore I want you to know that no one who is speaking by the Spirit of God says, “Jesus be cursed,” and no one can say, “Jesus is Lord,” except by the Holy Spirit. - **1 Corinthians 12:3**

+#### Without Him no one can accept Christ
+> Therefore I want you to know that no one who is speaking by the Spirit of God says, “Jesus be cursed,” and no one can say, “Jesus is Lord,” except by the Holy Spirit. - **1 Corinthians 12:3**

 #### He can speak to us
 > The Spirit told Philip, “Go to that chariot and stay near it.” - **Acts 8:29**